 Beyond setting up some goals, laying out some cones, and handing out some practice jersies, no formal organization will be done.
 No teams will be formed in advance; they will be created at random each week.

 Upon arriving each week, players should check in to record their attendance.
-Players will warm-up together as a group with the coaches at the field.
+Coaches will lead players as a group in fun activities to encourage dribbling, motion, and balance.
 Players will then be given a colored practice jersey and be placed on a team of three players.
 The goal is for all players to be active for the full 45-minute session.

 No planned periods of play are defined.
 If the players decide that a water break is necessary, it should be taken.
 The break times should be kept short (1-2 minutes, at most).
 Don't forget to bring a water bottle!